dtao/lazy.js/README.md

 function isEven(x) { return x % 2 === 0; }
 ```

 Yes, this is admittedly a very arbitrary goal.
 (Later I'll get around to thinking of a more realistic scenario.)
-Anyway, here's one way you might accomplish it using Underscore:
+Anyway, here's one way you might accomplish it using Underscore and its convenient `chain` method:

 ```javascript
 var result = _.chain(array).map(square).map(inc).filter(isEven).take(5).value();
 ```

-This query creates lots of extra arrays:
+This query does a lot of stuff:

-- `map(square)`: an extra 1000-element array
+- `map(square)`: iterates over the array and creates a new 1000-element array
-- `map(inc)`: another 1000-element array
+- `map(inc)`: iterates over the new array, creating *another* new 1000-element array
-- `filter(isEven)`: another 500-element array
+- `filter(isEven)`: iterates over *that* array, creating yet *another* new (500-element) array
 - `take(5)`: all that just for 5 elements!

-So if performance and/or efficiency were a concern for you, you would probably *not* do things this way using Underscore.
+So if performance and/or efficiency were a concern for you, you would probably *not* do things that way using Underscore.
 Instead, you'd likely go the procedural route:

 ```javascript
 var results = [];